ukanlei/frontendMentor/qr-code-component-main/README.md

 ```

 This was also my first experience using Figma.
 A fun learning process into the design tool and how to translate it into a live product.

+### No @media?
+What will happen?

+As mentioned in the overview, I decided not to use @media to see what would happen.
+What result did I get?
+Well, it depends.

+For my first attempt, I gave my img a max-width of 18rem, same as my .box.
+The dimension of the box stays looking the same no matter the width of the screen.
+However, when the screen is at or under 320px, the box overflows, forcing users the need to scroll to see the rest of the content.

+In my second attempt, I made the width of the img 100%.
+While this approach no longer results in an overflowing effect, the dimension of the box changes to fit within the screen.

 ### Useful resources